Varad38/Data-Analytics.github.io/README.md

 1. Patient Appointment No-Show Analysis
 Date: January 2025
 Description:
 In this project, I analyzed a hospital's appointment dataset to uncover patterns and factors influencing patient no-shows.
-Key variables such as appointment day, patient demographics, appointment day, times, and no-show status where examined.
+Key variables such as appointment day, patient demographics,appointment day, times, and no-show status where examined.

 Tools and Techniques:
     • MySQL:- Querying data using MySQL to extract relevant information.